-- The theories introduced in this module provide the building blocks for further study in IRPH. - The skills learned in the tutorial will be used and refined in further modules, such as the second semester History Module. - The presentation skills acquired in this module will be used in further modules, particularly the CORE and specialization ones. - This module is a prerequisite for IRPH Minors, namely "Understanding International Political Economy" and "Advanced International Relations Theory" modules. - The work in the tutorial dovetails with the Academic Writing and Academic Skills module.
+- The theories introduced in this module provide the building blocks for further study in IRPH. - The skills learned in the tutorial will be used and refined in further modules, such as the second semester History Module. - The presentation skills acquired in this module will be used in further modules, particularly the CORE and specialization ones. - The work in the tutorial dovetails with the Academic Writing and Academic Skills module.